wittenpan/Lightning-Prediction/README.md

 - `self-hosted` mode puts Kafka and Redis on EC2 for a lower-cost smoke test.
 - `managed` mode uses MSK and ElastiCache for a short, explicitly cost-confirmed résumé proof; it is not assumed to be universally free.
-- Budget alerts and an automatic stack-deletion timer are included as cost guardrails.

 ## Key implementation details